jmvedrine/moodle-qtype_algebra/README.md

 I am now retired and I stopped all Moodle related activities.
 This repository is here just for history and this work is not maintained any more.
 Feel free to fork it and modify it to suit your needs or improve compatibility with recent Moodle versions.
-Additionaly you can consider contacting the Moodle team and become the new maintainer of this lugin.
+Additionally you can consider contacting the Moodle team and become the new maintainer of this plugin.
 Thanks